Sanofi teams up with U.S. agency against coronavirus

 PARIS (Reuters) - French drugmaker Sanofi is working with a U.S. government agency to develop a vaccine against the new coronavirus from China, saying it could have a candidate ready for clinical trials within a year.

-At least a dozen other drugmakers are currently working on vaccines or antivirals and other treatments to help those infected with the fast-spreading deadly virus.
+At least a dozen other drugmakers are currently working on vaccines or antivirals and other treatments to help those infected with the fast-spreading deadly virus, with some antivirals already being used in clinical trials.

+Sanofi said on Tuesday it had teamed up with the Biomedical Advanced Research and Development Authority (BARDA) of the U.S. Health Department.

 Financial details of the partnership were not disclosed.